 In leading funeral services I have often found myself comforting grandchildren by telling them what a treasure they have been to their grandparents.
 Looking down from the pulpit to the tear filled eyes of grieving grandchildren.
 My heart hurts for them.

-On such occasions, I have often commented on the meaning of Proverbs 17:6.
+On many such occasions, I have commented on the meaning of Proverbs 17:6.
 I say something like the following:

 For the grandchildren, my heart goes out to you.
 There is something your grandma would want me to say publicly to you based on the meaning of Proverbs 17:6.